Continent: Number

-In the English-speaking countries, geographers often use the term Oceania to denote a geographical region which includes most of the island countries and territories in the Pacific Ocean, as well as the continent of Australia.
-Outside of the English-speaking world, Oceania is generally considered a continent, while Mainland Australia is regarded as its continental landmass.
+Geographers often use the term Oceania to denote a geographical region which includes most of the island countries and territories in the Pacific Ocean, as well as the continent of Australia.
+Oceania is also described as a continent, while Mainland Australia is regarded as its continental landmass.
+Alternatively, Zealandia (a submerged continent) has been identified as an additional continent, alongside Australia.

-Eighth continent

-Zealandia (a submerged continent) has been called the eighth continent.